About Food Gardening Network

 Daily Editor Amanda MacArthur manages a large food and herb garden at her home in western Massachusetts.
 As a best-selling cookbook author, Amanda cooks using ingredients from her outdoor gardens in the summer and from her indoor hydroponic garden in the winter.

-And I serve as Executive Editor, using gardening knowledge I first gained from my schoolteacher father—who spent his summers tending to a vast backyard food garden and teaching all eight of his children how to grow and harvest good food.
-Today, I tend a small balcony food garden from my apartment in Washington, D.C.
+And I serve as Editor & Publisher, using gardening knowledge my schoolteacher father taught me and my seven siblings with the vast food and flower garden he maintained at home.
+Today, I tend to a small balcony food garden from my apartment in Washington, D.C.

 Food Gardening Network also relies on expert gardening writers from across North America to share their tips, advice, and expertise with you.